Term Life Insurance

 What is Term Life Insurance?

 Also known as death cover, life cover, or just life insurance, term life insurance pays an agreed lump sum of money if you die or are diagnosed with a terminal illness.
 Most policies can be renewed up to age 99.
-The only exclusion on most policies is death due to suicide in the first 13 months.
+On most policies there is an exclusion applied in the first 13 months of the life of the policy if the death is due to suicide.

 If you die, your family can use the lump sum payment from life insurance to: